omuse-geoscience/omuse/README.md

 Easiest way is to use a pip developer install:

+- setup a python environment, e.g. using virtualenv,
 - (optional) first do a develop install of [AMUSE](http://www.amusecode.org),
 - Set the environment variable `DOWNLOAD_CODES` to `latest`.
 - then do `pip install -e .` from the root of the package